Lotte Reiniger

 Women Film Pioneers Project (WFPP)

-The Women Film Pioneers Project focuses women workers in the silent film era.
+The Women Film Pioneers Project focuses on women workers in the silent film era.
 It contains more than 300 career profiles written by scholars, curators, and archivists.
 Compared to Wikidata and the DFF, it contains the largest collection of data on Lotte Reiniger.

 What can’t the datasets tell us?